 - are socially isolated, have limited mobility, or a low income

-- need extra energy, such as people with cystic fibrosis, are recovering from a serious injury or burns, and those with tremors (uncontrollable shaking)
+- need extra energy, such as people with cystic fibrosis, are recovering from a serious injury or burns, and those with tremors or shaking hands

 Treatments for malnutrition